 SEE ALSO: How Alphalete Used Content & Community to Grow a Multi-Million Dollar Apparel Brand

 1) Encourage user-generated content

-One way you can incentivise brand advocates is to encourage them to post user-generated content (UGC).
+One way you can incentivize brand advocates is to encourage them to post user-generated content (UGC).
+Meaning things like:

 - Running competitions among customers who post selfies with your products.

 - Creating hashtag campaigns.

 - Sharing customer content on your company’s social media - and making sure to credit them in your posts.

 Studies show that user-generated photos are 5x more likely to convert customers than non-UGC.
 Additionally, 47% of the top-performing content marketing teams rely extensively on UGC.
 GoPro are a classic example of this.
 They share a 'Photo of the Day' from their users - encouraging people to show off the cameras’ capabilities: They even go as far as setting aside $10 million annually for their GoPro Awards program.
 A winner for best visual content is chosen in various categories (motorsports, music, animals, travel) on a weekly basis.
 Victors then get $500 for outstanding photographs, $1,000 for raw video footage and $5,000 for edited clips: Urban Outfitters even have a UO Community on their website that features UGC from customers’ Instagram accounts.
 The content is sorted through tags like #UOHome and #UOBeauty: When viewers click a post they’ll find product information and click a link to the online shop.
 Not only does the company get free content, but customers feel empowered for the ability to post their outfits and promote their favorite products.